 - Memorial to Homosexuals Persecuted Under Nazism - Just across the street, the structure reflects the larger memorial's design with a focus on the many homosexual victims.

-- Memorial to the Sinti and Roma Victims of National Socialism - The newest Holocaust memorial honors the 20,000 - 500,000 people murdered in the Porajmos.
+- Memorial to the Sinti and Roma Victims of National Socialism - The newest Holocaust memorial honors the 20,000 to 500,000 people murdered in the Porajmos.

 - Stolpersteine - Subtle, gold plaques dot the sidewalks where people were forced from their home and sent to concentration camps.
 The "stumbling stones" are an inclusive memorial for all of the victims of the Nazi regime.